scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 is impacted by phylogenetic distance between species :cite:`provostImpactsFinetuningPhylogenetic2022`.
 Here we describe the design of the vak framework, and explain how vak makes it easy for acoustic communication researchers to work with neural network models.
-We have also recently released version 1.0 of the library (currently in alpha), and throughout we highlight enhancements made in version 1.0 that we believe will significantly improve user experience with the library.
+We have also recently published an alpha release of version 1.0 of the library, and throughout this article we highlight enhancements made in this version that we believe will significantly improve user experience.

 Related work
 ============

 First, we briefly review related literature, to further motivate the need for a framework.
-A very common workflow in studies of acoustic behavior is to segment sounds from one animal into a sequence of units, after which further analyses can be done, as reviewed in :cite:`kershenbaumAcousticSequencesNonhuman2016`.
+A very common workflow in studies of acoustic behavior is to take audio recordings of one individual animal and segment them into a sequence of units, after which further analyses can be done, as reviewed in :cite:`kershenbaumAcousticSequencesNonhuman2016`.
 Some analyses require further annotation of the units to assign them to one of some set of classes, e.g. the unique syllables within an individual songbird's song.
 An example of segmenting audio of Bengalese finch song into syllables and annotating those syllables is shown in